FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 - FlexMeasures needs some structural meta data for data to be understood.
 For example, for adding weather data we need to define a weather sensor, and what kind of weather sensors there are.
 You also need a user account.
 If you host FlexMeasures yourself, you need to add this info first.
 Head over to :ref:`getting_started`, where these steps are covered, study our :ref:`cli` or look into plugins which do this like `flexmeasures-entsoe <https://github.com/SeitaBV/flexmeasures-entsoe>`_ or `flexmeasures-openweathermap <https://github.com/SeitaBV/flexmeasures-openweathermap>`_.
 - You should be familiar with where to find your API endpoints (see :ref:`api_versions`) and how to authenticate against the API (see :ref:`api_auth`).

-.. note:: For deeper explanations of the data and the meta fields we'll send here, You can always read the :ref:`api_introduction`, to the FlexMeasures API, e.g. :ref:`signs`, :ref:`resolutions`, :ref:`prognoses` and :ref:`units`.
+.. note:: For deeper explanations of the data and the meta fields we'll send here, You can always read the :ref:`api_introduction`, to the FlexMeasures API, e.g. :ref:`signs`, :ref:`frequency_and_resolution`, :ref:`prognoses` and :ref:`units`.

 .. note:: To address assets and sensors, these tutorials assume entity addresses valid in the namespace ``fm1``.
 See :ref:`api_introduction` for more explanations.